From Rusty to Like-New: A Step-by-Step Guide to Cleaning Your Blackstone Griddle

 c.
 Turning on the griddle to ensure it is working properly

-Once you have reassembled your Blackstone Griddle, turn it on to ensure it is working properly.
+Once you have reassembled your Blackstone Griddle, please turn it on to ensure it works properly.
 Check that the burners ignite and the griddle heats up evenly.
 If you notice any issues, such as uneven heating or a weak flame, troubleshoot the problem before using the griddle.

 Tips for Maintaining Your Clean Blackstone Griddle

-Now that you have cleaned your Blackstone Griddle, it is important to maintain its cleanliness and performance.
+Now that you have cleaned your Blackstone Griddle, it is essential to maintain its cleanliness and performance.
 Here are some tips to help you keep your griddle in top condition:

 a.
 Regular cleaning schedule